-Non-coronavirus/non-influenza infection, categorised by site and putative organism (virus, bacteria, fungus, other)
+Infection, categorised by site and putative organism (virus, bacteria, fungus, other)

-Use of any medications included in the RECOVERY trial protocol (including drugs in the same class) or other purported COVID-19 and influenza treatments (e.g. remdesivir, neuraminidase inhibitors)
+Use of any medications included in the RECOVERY trial protocol (including drugs in the same class) or other purported pneumonia treatments (e.g. remdesivir, neuraminidase inhibitors)

-Participation in other randomised trials of interventions (vaccines or treatments) for COVID-19 or influenza.
+Participation in other randomised trials of interventions (vaccines or treatments) for pneumonia.

 Metabolic complications: Ketoacidosis; hyperglycaemic hyperosmolar state; hyperglycaemia requiring new use of insulin; severe hypoglycaemia (defined as hypoglycaemia causing reduced conscious level requiring another person to help recover)